We are delighted to announce that we have been awarded a total of £217,000 in funding to deliver air quality initiatives in our neighbourhood.

 At Better Bankside we are always looking for opportunities to lever in extra funding, making the BID levy work harder.
 A £200,000 grant from the Greater London Authority (GLA) has been awarded to implement innovative air quality initiatives in the delivery of a ‘Low Emissions Neighbourhood’.
 An additional £17,000 was won through TfL's Deliveries Reduction Fund.

 Working in collaboration with Team London Bridge, the GLA funding will be used to pioneer new measures around Borough High Street, enhancing and promoting quieter routes as well as reducing emissions on the main roads.
-Interventions will include a series of vibrant ‘fresh air crossings’ that will animate the streetscape and direct pedestrians to routes with lower levels of pollution.
+Interventions will include a series of vibrant ‘colourful crossings’ that will animate the streetscape and direct pedestrians to routes with lower levels of pollution.
 These tranquil walking routes will use the little-known historic network of Inns and Yards that connect London Bridge Station with Guy’s Hospital and Borough High Street.
-Launching in April 2018, this will also coincide with the reopening of London Bridge station, the new routes will alleviate pressures of additional foot traffic on busy main thoroughfares.
-These measures will be complemented by an anti-idling campaign and greening including living letters and targeted planting.
+Coinciding with the reopening of London Bridge station, the new routes will alleviate pressures of additional foot traffic on busy main thoroughfares.
+We're also commissioning bespoke #BetterAir planted letters to help raise awareness of our project.
+Launching in summer 2018 these measures will be complemented by an anti-idling campaign and greening including targeted planting.

 Five business groups across the city, including two in central London of which Better Bankside is one, have been awarded a total of £1m in funds having demonstrated exemplary programmes to tackle pollution.